-High Impact Business Investment Credit: Leave this column blank.
+Column E - Leave this column blank.

-Column F - Both credits

-For each item of property, write the basis used to figure the depreciation deduction for federal income tax purposes.
+Column F - For each item of property, write the basis used to figure the depreciation deduction for federal income tax purposes.
 If you used the property prior to placing it in service in Illinois, an Illinois enterprise zone, or a river edge redevelopment zone write the adjusted basis as of the date you placed it in service in Illinois, or in an Illinois enterprise or river edge redevelopment zone.